chriscdev/AzureBlobTool/README.md

 To filter on date: AzureBlobTool.exe myStorageAccount UB98ahXbIDOoTVE7jOVkhlI6ryOcZXJWjMftaC6SRlCajKraKucYskCw+mh8lrsliLdV0Qz7+YXoOVEQGOAsAg== myFiles myDirectory -filterDate 2020-01-20
 To download a document: AzureBlobTool.exe myStorageAccount UB98ahXbIDOoTVE7jOVkhlI6ryOcZXJWjMftaC6SRlCajKraKucYskCw+mh8lrsliLdV0Qz7+YXoOVEQGOAsAg== myFiles myDirectory -download myDocumentName.json

-## Reason for existing
+### Reason for existing

 I created this tool as there is currently no way to filter Azure Blob Storage using Azure Storage Explorer.
 My Blob Storage has over 16000 files in there and it baecame a chore to load them all into cache to find one file.
 That is why the tool exists.
-It was a quick and dirty implementation and should be no means used for anything other than to quickly filter and download files from Azure Blob Storage.
+It was a quick and dirty implementation and should be by no means used for anything other than to quickly filter and download files from Azure Blob Storage.

+## Contributions

+Please feel free to extend functionality.